How to Publish Your Novel: Where to Find Literary Agents

 What is a literary agent anyway?

 The shortest answer is that literary agents sell manuscripts to publishing houses.
 Most publishers don’t accept manuscripts from authors directly; they need to come through a middle man (middle person?)–the literary agent in this case.
 When you find an agent who likes your work, they will submit to publishers on your behalf, negotiate contracts, and will be your advocate in the publishing world.
 They love your book and want others to read it.
+Typically, they take 15% of whatever advance or royalties you get, but they don’t get paid until you do.

 Literary Agents: